fireblogcms/fireblog-examples/nuxt/README.md

 ## deploy

 You can deploy your blog with Netlify or Vercel.
+Or you can simply upload files from your `dist` directory anywhere, that is the beauty of static blogs !